How Much Profit Should You Make On A Rental Property: The Facts

 • Other taxes

 Once you have a clear idea of all these extra expenses, you won’t be surprised when they pop up unexpectedly in a property’s price.
-This will also allow you to make a better judgment of the final profit when you know exactly what costs are involved.
+This will also allow you to judge the final profit better when you know exactly what costs are involved.

 3. Calculating Your Returns